ReactionMechanismGenerator/RMG-Py/input/RMG_database/kinetics_groups/Disproportionation_O2d/comments.rst

 by Baker et al. (yielding a disproportionation-to-decomposition ratio) and the current (Tsang) study's recommended iC4H9 unimolecular decomposition rate.
 MRH 31-Aug-2009

+Divide the rate constant by 2 to account for symmetry of 2 (O2) and 1 (i-C4H9, carbon #2).
+The final result is 1.2044e+10 cm3/mol/s.
+JDM 31-Mar-2010

 ---